alexj136/alexj136.github.io/readme.md

 - Make an apple icon (see `public/apple-touch-icon-precompressed.png` and `_includes/head.html`).
-- Make code blocks scroll horizontally rather than wrap.
+- Fix image links and code block alignment on the collatz blog.